NCPR/diviner-wp-archive-theme/docs-src/content/_index.md

 This is **DIVINER** 1.0.

 We plan to have future releases, and are currently working with organizations, big AND small, from around the United States to populate their own installations of **DIVINER**.
-Check back soon for examples of how people are using **DIVINER** for their own projects - from historical photo archives to special projects on immigration in the US!

 \
 \